ohata-toast/EasyMaker/en/console-guide.md

 3. Click **Change Instance type**.
 4. Select the instance type you want to change and click Confirm.

-> [Note] Time to change instance types:
+!!! tip "Note"
-> It may take several minutes to change the instance type.
+    It may take several minutes to change the instance type.

 <a id="notebook.reboot"></a>